 Euro sham: A decorative casing for square pillows.
 These are often placed behind the standard size pillow shams as a backdrop, or on top of standard pillows as a coordinated set with a duvet cover.

-quilt: Quilts are bed covers made up of three layers: a top, the batting (usually cotton or polyester fiber fill) and a backing.
+quilt: A quilt is a bed cover made up of three layers: a top, the batting (usually cotton or polyester fiber fill) and a backing.
 The layers are held together with stitching through all three layers.
 The top layer is usually artfully patterned; the bottom layer can either match the top or offer a contrasting look.

-quilt sets: A coordinated bed ensemble that includes a quilt, two standard shams (one sham with a twin quilt) and, in some cases, a decorative toss pillow.
+quilt set: A coordinated bed ensemble that includes a quilt, two standard shams (one sham with a twin quilt) and, in some cases, a decorative throw or toss pillow.

 sham: A decorative covering for a pillow, often designed with trims, ruffles, flanges, or cording.
 Pillow shams are normally placed in front of the pillows used for sleeping, which would be covered with regular pillowcases.